typelevel/cats/_tut/apply.md

 ---
 # Apply

-Apply extends the Functor typeclass (which features the familiar "map" function) with a new function "apply".
-The apply function is similar to map in that we are transforming a value in a context, e.g. F[A] where F is the context (e.g. Option, List, Future) and A is the type of the value.
+Apply extends the Functor typeclass (which features the familiar "map" function) with a new function "ap".
+The ap function is similar to map in that we are transforming a value in a context, e.g. F[A] where F is the context (e.g. Option, List, Future) and A is the type of the value.
 But the function A => B is now in the context itself, e.g. F[A => B] such as Option[A => B] or List[A => B].

 ```scala
 scala> import cats._